Virginia Foster Durr: Activism

-In 1933 Durr moved with her husband to Washington, D.C. after Clifford was appointed legal counsel to the Reconstruction Finance Corporation and later Chief Legal Counsel to the Defense Plant Corporation.
-Eventually it was where they became New Dealers.
+In 1933 Durr moved with her husband to Washington, DC, after he was appointed legal counsel to the Reconstruction Finance Corporation and later Chief Legal Counsel to the Defense Plant Corporation, where they eventually became New Dealers.
 It was in Washington where Virginia Durr's activism began.
+As her political development progressed during this period, she became more acutely aware of the inter-connections among economic injustices, gender inequality, and racial discrimination.
 She met important people through her husband's New Deal contacts, some of whom changed her conservative views on civil matters.
 While her husband was working for the Reconstruction Finance Corporation, Durr joined the Woman's National Democratic Club.
 In 1938, she was one of the founding members of the Southern Conference for Human Welfare (SCHW), an interracial group working to reduce segregation and improve living conditions in the South.
-The group was formed in part as a response to Franklin Roosevelt's proclamation that the South was the leading economic problem in the nation.
+The group was formed in part as a response to US President Franklin Roosevelt's proclamation that the South was the leading economic problem in the nation.

 By 1941, Durr became the vice president of the SCHW's civil rights subcommittee.
+The fact that the poll tax worked to disenfranchise both poor people and women in the South made her work in abolishing the poll tax extremely valuable in her further development as a politician.
+As she moved from advocating for women's right to vote to critiquing the overall system of inequality that existed in America, she reflected the broadening scope of her politics.
 Working together with First Lady Eleanor Roosevelt, she lobbied for legislation to abolish the poll tax.
 She worked jointly with liberal political leaders in order to gain the necessary support needed for legislation, which ultimately resulted in the passing of the Voting Rights Act of 1965.
 Durr later recalled her work with the SCHW as one of the happiest events of her life.
+Similarly to other southern liberal politicians of the time, Durr's civil rights advocacy took place within New Deal reform networks.
+Within those networks, she increasingly recognized that racial inequality was central to most efforts at promoting democracy and securing economic justice.

+While Durr eventually became an outspoken advocate of ending segregation, historians also argue that her views still retained some degree of paternalism, rooted in her Southern upbringing.

 Progressive Party candidate

 Quote from an obituary written by Patricia Sullivan:

 "Mrs. Durr ran for the U.S. Senate from Virginia on the Progressive ticket in 1948.
 At that time she said, "I believe in equal rights for all citizens and I believe the tax money that is now going for war and armaments and the militarization of our country could be better used to give everyone in the United States a secure standard of living."

-Her opponents were Democrat Absalom Willis Robertson, Republican Robert H. Woods, Independent Howard Carwile and Socialist Clarke T. Robbe.
+Her opponents were Democrat Absalom Willis Robertson, Republican Robert H. Woods, Independent Howard Carwile, and Socialist Clarke T. Robbe.